-Contrary to the premature proclamations that in-store retailing is dead, and that eCommerce killed it, retail brands are finding that their brick-and-mortar stores are a vital touchpoint in their customer experiences.
+Contrary to the premature proclamations that eCommerce killed in-store shopping, retail brands are finding that their brick-and-mortar stores are a vital touchpoint in their customer experiences.
 For the discerning consumer, it’s not just about picking something off the shelf - it’s about getting the hyper-personal expert concierge touch that helps them get the most out of every trip to the store.

 Personal shopping appointments are a powerful means of connecting with customers, driving loyalty, and increasing basket size.
 In this post, we’ll examine why retail brands are adding services like personal shopping and styling to round out their customer offerings and differentiate themselves.